 Evaluation criteria for replication findings

 We aimed to compare the replication with the original findings in the target article.
-Given the adjusted methods we would not be able to compare effect sizes and will instead indicate whether we found a signal in support of the effects and whether it was in the same direction as in the original study, instead of comparing the effect size (see our similar implementation in Ziano et al., 2021).
+Given the adjusted methods we would not be able to compare effect sizes, and will instead indicate whether we found a signal in support of the effects and whether it was in the same direction as in the original study, instead of comparing the effect size (see our similar implementation in Ziano et al., 2021).
+We summarized our replication based on the criteria in Table 7.

+Replication closeness evaluation

+We provided details on the classification of the replications using the criteria by LeBel et al., (2018) criteria in Table 8 below (see section “replication closeness evaluation” in the supplementary).
+We summarized the replication as a "close” replication.

-Table 5
+Table 6

 Comparing original and replication with a list of adjustments